brunosimon/keppler/readme.md

 Share the URL that should appear with the viewers.

 ### TODO
+- [ ] Log project URL and open in default browser
+- [ ] Fix debug in packaged version
-- [ ] Lastest version on top
+- [x] Lastest version on top
 - [ ] Copy file to clipboard button
 - [ ] Download file button
 - [ ] Font size buttons

 ### Futur features

-- Log project URL and open in default browser
 - 404
 - Config file
 - Keyboard navigation